 While this isn’t always a sign of a squirrel, it is the first sign of one.
 You can also hear the scratching when building their nests and burying food.
 So if you hear any of this then you should probably check for squirrels.

-If you see foreign feces around the floor anywhere in the house, you probably have an animal infestation.
-Their fecal matter is dark and barrel-shaped so you know that it’s probably a squirrel if you see it around.
+If you see foreign feces around the floor anywhere in the house, you have an animal infestation.
+Their fecal matter is dark and barrel-shaped so you know that it’s a squirrel if you see it around.

 Not only is it disgusting to see but it can also be harmful to you and your pets.
 Human diseases caused by exposure include typhoid, cholera, polio, and hepatitis.
 While pet diseases include parvo and many other parasitical diseases.